 A True Partnership

-The Union Food Court is a product of a true partnership between Osmington, the City of Toronto and designers PARTISANS, in collaboration with GH+A, Dialog, and Jump, as well as the retail brands that have made the new 25,000 square feet of space home at the station.
+The Union Food Court is a product of a true partnership between Osmington, GH+A Design, the City of Toronto and designers PARTISANS, in collaboration with Dialog and Jump, as well as the retail brands that have made the new 25,000 square feet of space home at the station.
 Jump’s leadership during the consultation and design for the new retail signage helps the tenant brands to bring their brand stories to life and contributes to the vision of creating a food destination at Union Station, the busiest transit hub in Canada.

 We May Have Had Something To Do With All This…